Superconductivity by Hidden Spin Fluctuations in Electron-Doped Iron Selenide: Discussion

 \subsection{Comparison with Local-Moment Model}

+A local-moment model of the electronic physics in electron-doped iron selenide exists that captures many of the principal features of the above Eliashberg theory\cite{jpr_17}.
+It emerges near half filling in the strong correlation limit, $U_0\rightarrow\infty$.
+By (\ref{break_iso_symm}), isospin symmetry is broken strongly along the $I^{(3)}$ axis in such a case.
+In particular, doubly occupied orbital states listed in Table \ref{atomic_states} are projected out.
+The following Hund-Heisenberg model in terms of the spin operators ${\bm S}_{i,d+}$ and ${\bm S}_{i,d-}$ then accurately describes the spin dynamics\cite{jpr_10}:

-A local-moment model of the electronic physics in electron-doped iron selenide exists that captures some of the principal features of the above Eliashberg theory\cite{jpr_17}.
-It contains a two-orbital Hund-Heisenberg Hamiltonian\cite{jpr_10}, with intra-orbital ($\parallel$) and inter-orbital ($\perp$) Heisenberg exchange coupling constants that are positive, and that satisfy $J_1^{\parallel} > J_1^{\perp}$ and $J_2^{\parallel} = J_2^{\perp}$.
-[See Appendix \ref{ppndx_heisenberg}, Eq. (\ref{hund_heisenberg}).]
-It also contains Hund's Rule exchange coupling between the orbitals, with a ferromagnetic coupling constant, $J_0 < 0$.
-Importantly, the infinite-$U_0$ limit is taken, which means that the formation of spin singlets per site, per $d\pm$ orbital, is suppressed.
+Here the index $\alpha$ is implicitly summed over the iron ${d+}$ and ${d-}$ orbitals.
+The intra-orbital ($\parallel$) and inter-orbital ($\perp$) Heisenberg exchange coupling constants are positive, and they satisfy $J_1^{\parallel} > J_1^{\perp}$ and $J_2^{\parallel} = J_2^{\perp}$.
+The above spin Hamiltonian also contains Hund's Rule exchange coupling between the orbitals, with a ferromagnetic coupling constant, $J_0 < 0$.
+Again, the infinite-$U_0$ limit is taken, which means that the formation of spin singlets per site, per $d+$ or $d-$ orbital, is suppressed.
 Electron hopping via the Hamiltonian $H_{\rm hop}$ (\ref{hop}) is also added at electron doping, but in the infinite-$U_0$ limit.
 Last, notice that orbital swap, $d-\leftrightarrow d+$, is a global symmetry of the Hund-Heisenberg Hamiltonian (\ref{hund_heisenberg}).
 It is therefore most natural to consider the case where orbital swap $P_{d,{\bar d}}$ is a global symmetry of the hopping Hamiltonian $H_{\rm hop}$ (\ref{hop}) as well.
 This requires the absence of mixing between the $3d_{xz}$ and $3d_{yz}$ orbitals: $t_2^{\perp} = 0$.
 The latter restriction for the validity of the two-orbital $t$-$J$ model emerges from the underlying extended Hubbard model in the large-$U_0$ limit at half filling\cite{jpr_rm_18}.
-(See Appendix \ref{ppndx_heisenberg}.)
 In such case, for example, the transverse spin susceptibilities of both models, $\chi_{\perp}$, coincide only in the limit $t_2^{\perp}/i \rightarrow 0$.

-The author exploited the Schwinger-boson-slave-fermion representation of the correlated electron to study the above local-moment model\cite{jpr_17}.
-In particular, the creation operator of the correlated electron is written as ${\tilde c}_{i,\alpha,s}^{\dagger} = b_{i,\alpha,s} f_{i,\alpha}^{\dagger}$, along with the constraint per site-orbital